 Gideon Lichfield (@glichfield) is the editor in charge of news at Quartz.
 He joined after a 16-year career at The Economist, which took him from the science desk in his native London to postings in Mexico City, Moscow, and Jerusalem, covering uprisings, wars, trade disputes, business feuds, political rivalries, social protests, philosophical arguments and bar-room brawls.
 In 2009 he moved to New York City, where his work on various digital projects for The Economist and teaching budding journalists at NYU set him to thinking about the future of the profession.
 The main thing he remembers from all his travels are the languages, of which he knows five well enough for interviewing evasive politicians, two more well enough to read, and one just well enough to haggle in.
 He is obsessed with finding better ways to do the kind of journalism that makes sense of the world instead of just keeping up with it, and with answering the question that has haunted his career: Why can’t they all just get along?

-Mia Mabanta (@miamabanta) is Quartz’s senior manager of strategy and brand marketing, overseeing strategic partnerships, audience research, and other key aspects of brand development.
+Mia Mabanta (@miamabanta) leads strategic projects at Quartz.
 Mia has spent her career bringing innovative business strategies to different industries, first at the Brookings Institution, where she advised private and public sector leaders on underserved markets, and later by helping to start HelloWallet, an award-winning financial guidance service.
 Her work has been featured in the New York Times, Wall Street Journal, BusinessWeek, Harvard Business Review, and others.
 Mia has a BA from Colgate University and an MBA from the Stanford Graduate School of Business.

 John McDuling (@jmcduling) is Quartz’s corporate reporter, covering deals, governance issues and executive strategy.
 He previously worked for The Australian Financial Review, where he covered telecom, media, technology and markets.
 He began his career in the finance industry in London, where he worked mainly for Deutsche Bank.
 His personal obsessions include the future of the media industry, immigration policy and the business of sports.